applied-systems-biology/jipipe-website/content/documentation/batch-pipelines.md

 channels.
 If each data slot only contains one entry, finding image channels that belong to the same data set is trivial.

-For list-based data slots, like in ACAQ5, it is not trivial to find images that should be merged.
+For list-based data slots, like in JIPipe, it is not trivial to find images that should be merged.
 For example, `image1_C1` and `image1_C2` should be merged to `image1_merged`:

 ![](/img/documentation/multi-input-pipeline.png)

 ## Data annotations

-ACAQ5 solves this issue by allowing to **annotate** each data entry (shown as purple entries).
+JIPipe solves this issue by allowing to **annotate** each data entry (shown as purple entries).
 Those annotations are in this case automatically extracted and used to group input data.
 There also can be algorithms that use the annotation information to for example filter or sort data.